-- D. An applicant shall pass an approved examination within 12 months after receiving written examination authorization from the Board.
-An applicant shall not take an approved examination more than twice during the 12-month testing period. - E. If an applicant does not receive a passing score on an approved licensure examination within the 12 months referenced in subsection (D), the Board shall close the applicant's file with no recourse to appeal.
-To receive further consideration for licensure, an applicant whose file is closed shall submit a new application and fee.
+- D. The Board shall deem an applicant for independent substance abuse counselor licensure as meeting the examination requirements if all of the following apply: - 1.
+The applicant has an active associate substance abuse counselor license; - 2.
+The applicant passed a written examination listed in subsection (A) before November 1, 2015; and - 3.
+The applicant submitted an application to the Board on or after November 1, 2015. - E. An applicant shall pass an approved examination within 12 months after receiving written examination authorization from the Board.
+An applicant shall not take an approved examination more than three times during the 12-month testing period. - F. If an applicant does not receive a passing score on an approved licensure examination within the 12 months referenced in subsection (D), the Board shall close the applicant's file with no recourse to appeal.
+To receive further consideration for licensure, an applicant whose file is closed shall submit a new application and fee. - G. The Board may grant a one-time 90-day examination extension request to an applicant who demonstrates good cause as specified under R4-6-305(G).